Pre-Foreclosure Guide

 Foreclosures and Pre-Foreclosures Spike in Weak Real Estate Markets

-In 2008 during the Housing crash, the real estate market spiraled downward.
-Foreclosures ended up being prevalent even amongst long-time property owners who had also taken advantage of easy credit and growing equity during the years of the real estate bubble.
+The real estate market spiraled downward in 2008 during the housing crash.
+Foreclosures became prevalent even among long-time property owners who had also taken advantage of easy credit and growing equity during the years of the real estate bubble.

 hash-markShould You Buy a Pre-foreclosure House?

-For the homeowner, a pre-foreclosure sale is a chance to sell a property they can no longer manage at a possibly higher price compared to a foreclosed property.
-Additionally, the seller avoids getting a foreclosure recorded on their credit history, which can be really damaging to their credit rating and hurt your chances of getting another home loan.
+For homeowners, a pre-foreclosure sale is a chance to sell a property they can no longer manage at a possibly higher price than a foreclosed property.
+Additionally, the seller avoids having a foreclosure recorded on their credit history, which can be really damaging to their credit rating and hurt their chances of getting another home loan.

-For buyers, a pre-foreclosure means that this is an excellent opportunity to buy a house in good condition at a reduced price.
+For buyers, a pre-foreclosure is an excellent opportunity to buy a house in good condition at a reduced price.
 Owners do not usually leave or desert their property at this phase of the foreclosure process, so the property is typically in good condition.
-Investors in the market for a quick flip generally favor pre-foreclosure as they usually require fundamental upkeep rather than a significant rehab to be market-ready.
+Investors in the market for a quick flip generally favor pre-foreclosures as they usually require fundamental upkeep rather than a significant rehab to be market-ready.

 Since they are spared the expenses and obligation of preserving and protecting the property, it is likewise a win-win circumstance for lenders.
 In most cases, the buyer may utilize the exact same loan provider, helping with a seamless transfer of ownership.